gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 <!-- _class: two-col code-70-percent -->

-## 06-traffic-gen: Hybrid Generator: Configuring
+## 06-traffic-gen: HybridGenerator: Configuring

-In this section of code to the right, you should currently have a Linear Generator.
+In this section of code to the right, you should currently have a `LinearGenerator`.

-Let's replace it with a Hybrid Generator.
+Let's replace it with a `HybridGenerator`.

 Replace the following lines